ankitgyawali/checksheet-manager/Readme.md

     }
 }
 ````
-Restart nginx service with `sudo service nginx restart` and you should be all set and ready to go!
+Restart nginx service with `sudo service nginx restart`.
 To instantiate your first root user to be able to populate more accounts, you need to insert your first root user via mongo shell.
-To do this execute `mongo` to enter the mongo shell and execute the following commands:
+To do this execute `mongo` to enter the mongo shell(look for 'robomongo' if you dont want to learn mongo shell) and execute the following commands:
 ````
 use ksm
 db.createCollection("root");
 db.root.insert({"username":"root","password":"rootPassw0rd"})
 ````
-This will instantiate your first root user and you can add more accounts from there.
-Login with username: root and password: rootPassw0rd to start using checksheet manager.
-There's a GUI program available for mongodb called "robomongo" that you can use if you dont want to bother learning mongo shell.
+This will instantiate your first root user and you can add more accounts from that root account.
+You should be all set and ready to go with the login information you just inserted to the mongo database(username: root and password: rootPassw0rd).